 Common Mistakes When Looking for and Visiting Suppliers in China

 Many foreigners still have some misunderstandings about China.
 When they talk about China, they will first think of Shanghai.
-There are some exhibitions in Shanghai, though, such as the China Beauty Expo (Shanghai), Shanghai International Cosmetics Packaging and Raw Materials Exhibition, etc.
+There are some exhibitions in Shanghai, such as the China Beauty Expo (Shanghai), Shanghai International Cosmetics Packaging and Raw Materials Exhibition, etc.

-Often, I receive phone calls from strangers who got my contact details online via my company’s website.
+Often, I receive phone calls from strangers who got my contact details via my company’s website.
 “Jing, I am in Shanghai now, but I didn’t find what I was looking for.
 Can I visit you to get some advice?”
 I can really understand how helpless these unprepared people are.

 When talking about taking part in the exhibition in China, many foreigners will think of the Canton Fair, the largest exhibition (includes a wide variety of products) in China.
 But the suppliers there will have a higher demand for MOQ or have low MOQ but with an uncompetitive unit price.
 Moreover, many of the suppliers in the Canton Fair are big trading companies.

 You should pay attention if you are in such a situation.
-A supplier like that is irresponsible: how can a reliable supplier make such a bad sample?
+A supplier like that is irresponsible and unreliable.
+Below are two solutions for your reference:

-A. when there is a problem with the sample you should ask the supplier for another sample until you get exactly what you want.
+A. When there is a problem with the sample, you should ask the supplier for another sample until you get exactly what you want.
 If this supplier refuses your request and would just tell you that they will produce it perfectly during mass production, you better change to a new supplier.
 Keep in mind: a reliable supplier will work well with you from the beginning to the end.

+And sometimes, a few dishonest suppliers will offer you a fake certificate created through Photoshop, or send you an invalid one.
 So here are the 2 reliable ways to get information about the required certificates: